VERSO-UVM/IBM-Granite-Hackathon/final-presentation.md

 | **Presentation Quality** | Clear story, confident delivery, effective demo |

 ## Recognition Categories

+We will have Granite Stickes for the teams that win the following categories:

 - Best Project
 - Runner Up